The 7th FSCD (International

 FSCD stands by a Code of Conduct.

-A special session celebrating Frank Pfenning's contributions on the occasion of his (belated) 60th birthday will take place during the workshop, jointly organized by FSCD and the Workshop on Logical Frameworks and Meta-Languages: Theory and Practice (see below), and open to those registered for either event.
+A special session celebrating Frank Pfenning's contributions on the occasion of his (belated) 60th birthday will take place during the workshop, on Monday, August 1, jointly organized by FSCD and the Workshop on Logical Frameworks and Meta-Languages: Theory and Practice (see below), and open to those registered for either event.

 |Cynthia Kop, Radboud University Nijmegen,|